Chart Color Schemes

 The level of residential development activity in Edgeworth - Cameron Park was found to be higher than 90% of real estate markets across the country

-Edgeworth - Cameron Park has averaged approximately 210 new dwelling approvals annually.
-Between financial years FY-21 and FY-25, a total of 1,053 homes were approved, with an additional 22 approved so far in FY-26.
-On average, each dwelling has resulted in 2.3 new residents per year over the past five financial years.
+Edgeworth-Cameron Park has averaged approximately 210 new dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25, 1,053 homes were approved, with an additional 29 approved so far in FY-26.
+On average, each dwelling accommodates about 2.3 new residents per year over these five years, indicating strong demand that supports property values.

-Notably, this level of development activity is above the national average, reflecting strong developer confidence in the area.
-The new development in Edgeworth - Cameron Park consists of 66.0% standalone homes and 34.0% medium to high-density housing.
-This represents a notable shift from the area's existing housing stock, which is currently 93.0% houses.
-This change indicates decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
-With approximately 95 people per dwelling approval, Edgeworth - Cameron Park exhibits characteristics of a growth area.
-Population forecasts indicate that the area will gain around 9,586 residents by 2041.
-If current development rates continue, there may be a struggle to match population growth with housing supply, potentially heightening buyer competition and supporting price increases.
+This represents a shift from the area's existing housing composition, which is currently 93.0% houses.
+With around 95 people per dwelling approval, Edgeworth-Cameron Park exhibits characteristics of a growth area.
+Population forecasts indicate that Edgeworth-Cameron Park will gain approximately 9,586 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting property price increases.

 Frequently Asked Questions - Development